daveRendon/azd-multiagent/demoguide/demoguide.md

-# Multi-Agent Triage Demo Guide
+# Multi-Agent Demo Guide

 This guide walks through a live demo that deploys the Azure AI multi-agent triage solution, boots the specialist agents, and verifies their outputs in a single run.
-It follows the Microsoft Learn **“Develop a multi-agent solution”** lab and uses the automation provided in this repository.

 ---